pluscubed/insets-dispatcher/README.md

 ### Usage

-The InsetsDispatcher layouts take the window insets and set the padding/margin of child views according to layout attributes.
-It uses window insets on 5.0+ and insets given by `fitsSystemWindows` on 4.x.
+The InsetsDispatcher layouts use window insets to set the padding/margin of child views according to layout attributes.
+It uses window insets on 5.0+ and `fitsSystemWindows` insets on 4.x.
+The insets are added to the existing padding/margin of the View (Note: the information is saved in view tags, so those will be overridden).

 On 4.x, no other views can have `fitsSystemWindows="true"` because they would consume the insets.
 Ideally the dispatcher layout would be the root layout, and dispatcher layouts would be nested until the view that needs insets applied is reached.